deuterium-software/Deuterium/README.md

 DeuTerium was created to quickly use the terminal, and compact long commands.

 ## Download
-Check the latest release, and some installer executable files, Once (or if) you find the executable right for you, install it and begin installing Deuterium.
+Check the latest release, and some installer executable files should be present.
+Once (or if) you find the executable right for you, install it and begin installing Deuterium.

-Once Deuterium is installed follow these steps:
+If something goes wrong, follow these steps:

 <details>